playfulprogramming/playfulprogramming/content/crutchcorn/posts/angular-templates-start-to-source/index.md

 > I want to make clear that this trick is present in all directives.
 If you name the input the same as the directive name, it will bind the value you're passing in to that directive name while also associating the directive with the component.
 No need for a separate input and directive name!

-<iframe src="pfp-code:./start-to-source-23-directive-input-name?embed=1&file=src/app/app.component.ts" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>
+<iframe data-frame-title="Start To Source 23 Directive Input Name - StackBlitz" src="pfp-code:./start-to-source-23-directive-input-name?embed=1&file=src/app/app.component.ts" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 Starting to look a bit more like the `ngTemplateOutlet`, no?
 Well, why not go even further!
 Let's lean into that!
 With this syntax, we can add a second input, pass an object as the context to the template we want to render, and then a template reference variable, and be able to recreate Angular's `ngTemplateOutlet`'s API almost to-a-T: